German opposition leader takes aim at migration, but largely rules out working with far right

 “A large part of (AfD) is outside the spectrum of our constitutional order,” he said, noting that they are under surveillance by Germany’s domestic intelligence agency.
 “They are enemies of our democracy.”

 Merz said his Union bloc is willing to cooperate with the Greens in state and national legislatures and that is not an option with AfD.
-Yet he left open the possibility that Christian Democrats might vote with the far right at the level of local government, noting that the recent local election victories for AfD were “democratic decisions that we have to accept.”
+Yet he left open the possibility that Christian Democrats might vote with the far right at the town or county level, noting that the recent local election victories for AfD were “democratic decisions that we have to accept.”

+The 67-year-old bristled when asked whether German conservatives had learned lessons from the past, such as the action of his own grandfather, who as mayor of Merz’s hometown of Brilon cooperated with the Nazis after Adolf Hitler seized power in 1933.

+Such comparisons were inappropriate, Merz said: “The demarcation (between his party and AfD) is so clear and obvious that there can be no doubt at any point.”